Victoria Harbour: History

 The subject of pollution came to the fore in the 1970s with the rapid growth of the manufacturing sector.
 The water club races were stopped in 1973 due to pollution in the harbour, a year after the former RMS Queen Elizabeth burned and sank at the Tsing Yi island anchorage.
 Studies also showed excessive nitrogen input from discharges of the Pearl River Delta into the harbour for decades.

 After completion of the Central and Wan Chai Reclamation Feasibility Study in 1989, the Land Development Policy Committee endorsed a concept for gradual implementation of this additional reclamation.
 It consists of three district development cells separated by parks, namely, Central, Tamar and Exhibition.

 The latest proposed reclamation, extending along the waterfront from Sheung Wan to Causeway Bay, faced public opposition, as the harbour has become a pivotal location to Hongkongers in general.
 Activists have denounced the government's actions as destructive not only to the natural environment, but also to what is widely considered one of the most prized natural assets of the territory.
 NGOs, including the Society for Protection of the Harbour, were formed to resist further attempts to reduce the size of the waterbody, with its chairman, Christine Loh, quoted as saying that the harbour "...is a precious national asset and we must preserve it for future generations.
 I believe an insightful and visionary chief executive would support our stance and work with us to protect the harbour".
 Reclamation work also led to the demolition of Queen's Pier and Edinburgh Place Ferry Pier, structures of historic significance, to massive public opposition.

+On November 4th 1993, China Airlines Flight 605 was a flight that overran a runway at Kai Tak Airport while landing in a storm, poor conditions caused it to land in the harbour.
+It was the first hull loss of a 747-400.